ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/run-in-the-cloud/function-as-a-service/aws-lambda.md

 ---
 layout: ballerina-cloud-left-nav-pages-swanlake
 title: AWS Lambda
-description: Learn how to write and deploy AWS Lambda functions using Ballerina.
+description: The Ballerina awslambda package allows you to write AWS Lambda-compatible packages using Ballerina.
 keywords: ballerina, programming language, serverless, cloud, aws, lambda, cloud native
 permalink: /learn/run-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/aws-lambda/
 active: aws-lambda
 intro: AWS Lambda is an event driven, serverless computing platform.
+The AWS Lambda extension provides the functionality to write AWS Lambda-compatible packages by exposing a Ballerina function as an AWS Lambda function.
 ---

-The AWS Lambda extension provides the functionality to expose a Ballerina function as an AWS Lambda function.
  Ballerina functions can be deployed in AWS Lambda by annotating a Ballerina function with `@awslambda:Function`, which should have the `function (awslambda:Context, json|EventType) returns json|error` function signature.

 ## Supported triggers
 An AWS Lambda function can be triggered by various AWS services.
 You can find the list of supported notification types below.